Prospective students interested in undergraduate study should apply directly to the University.

 Conditions of Admission

 - For non-native English speakers applying to the MA-TESOL program, a score of at least 100 (IBT) with a minimum score of 24 in both the speaking and writing sections.
+Note that this departmental requirement is more stringent than the Graduate School’s requirement.

 - For the PhD program, successful applicants normally have a GPA of 3.5 or better in master’s or equivalent graduate work.